Two heroes of 1997 North Hollywood shootout look back

 "The poor uniformed police officers at that time were definitely outgunned," Massa said.
 At that time, he said, LAPD patrol officers didn't carry assault rifles, and didn't have weapons that could pierce body armor.

-But the weapons Phillips and Matasareanu had could go "like a hot knife through butter" through the officers' vests, Massa said.
+But the weapons Phillips and Matasareanu had could penetrate the officers' vests "like a hot knife through butter," Massa said.

-"The Battle of North Hollywood," as it came to be known, would change how routine police patrol officers are armed in Los Angeles and around the country.
+"The Battle of North Hollywood," as it came to be known, would change how routine police patrol officers are armed in Los Angeles and beyond.

-"As a result of this shooting, there are rifles in all police cars, in all the stations," Massa said.
-"All police officers are trained with assault rifles to be able to handle this type of situation."
+"Our units carry AR-15s now," Capt.
+Johnny Starling of the California Highway Patrol West Valley division.
+"We don't have to confront suspects as close instantly.
+Even our patrol cars have Kevlar side panels.
+Before they were made of sheet metal that couldn't stop bullets."

+Police departments across the country are better equipped today as a result of the shootout, Burbank Police chief Scott LaChasse said.
+"We carry urban police rifles now," he said.
+"We can deploy much differently because of that.
+You now have the firepower so you can take suspects down at a distance."

 'Multiple officers shot'